mdsumner/spdplyr/README.md

 ## What seems most promising?

-1) **dplyr-Spatial** is limited to the simple verbs that don't change the number of objects, pointedly `group_by` can only work on a an actual data frame.
+* 1) **dplyr-Spatial** is limited to the simple verbs that don't change the number of objects, pointedly `group_by` can only work on a an actual data frame.
 I think this is of novelty interest only.
-2) **sptable** provides a framework for transitioning between the Spatial classes and the ggplot2 fortify table of vertices, it's not that useful for routine use as you still juggle the two tables, but it's a useful tools for using inside other functions.
+* 2) **sptable** provides a framework for transitioning between the Spatial classes and the ggplot2 fortify table of vertices, it's not that useful for routine use as you still juggle the two tables, but it's a useful tools for using inside other functions.
-3) **geometry-column** this is a non-starter, you end up needing to write special classes of data frames, which means you need methods for every operation.
+* 3) **geometry-column** this is a non-starter, you end up needing to write special classes of data frames, which means you need methods for every operation.
 This shows the need for worker functions that can read geometry in a single value (i.e. WKB) from a database or source, and be able to expand that out.
 This is already provided by `wkb::readWKB` and wKT versions in rgeos.
 This approach (for reading) is illustrated in [manifoldr](https://github.com/msdumnser/manifoldr) and could be easily applied to other spatial DB.
 I think `sp_df` should be forked from this work as a dead-end.
-4, 5) **single/double nesting** this is the way to go for a non-topological approach, but we need tools for dealing with the nesting/unnesting which means constructs like those in `gggeom` fleshed out fully.
+* 4, 5) **single/double nesting** this is the way to go for a non-topological approach, but we need tools for dealing with the nesting/unnesting which means constructs like those in `gggeom` fleshed out fully.
+Not sure if we need classes, it can all be done generically and that might be best.
-6, 7) **normalized tables** this approach takes us away from nesting but allows topology and a very general approach beyond 2D maps and "simple features" to object composed of primitives.
+* 6, 7) **normalized tables** this approach takes us away from nesting but allows topology and a very general approach beyond 2D maps and "simple features" to object composed of primitives.

 # Why do this?